DanielGarciaGuillen/danielgg.com/content/how-javascript-works-asynchronous/index.md

 How does JS handle it?

-We are going to learn how JS manages asyncrhonus code.
+We are going to learn how JS manages asynchronus code.

-Apart from the previous 3 core pieces of the JS engine, we need some <b>new components</b>, some of them wich aren't Javascript at all!
+Apart from the previous 3 core pieces of the JS engine, we need some <b>new components</b>.
 - Web Browser API's/Node background API's
 - Promises
 - Event loop, Callback/Task queue and micro task queue.